 Play an Electronic Drumset with a Raspberry Pi

 AbstractWhen you were little, did you ever make "music" in your kitchen by banging kitchen utensils on pots and pans?
 What if you could actually take those kitchen implements now, and play them with different sound effects?
-In this project, you can convert basic kitchen utensils into your own electronic drum set using the Raspberry Pi Projects Kit.
+In this project, you can convert basic kitchen utensils into your own electronic drum set using a Raspberry Pi.
 Check out the video to see what this simple, but fun, project looks like:

 A Raspberry Pi (Figure 1) is a tiny computer that you can use to write programs and build and control your own electronic circuits, like the electronic drumset in this project.
 The circuit uses sensors to gather information from the world around it.
 You can use information from those sensors to tell your computer program what to do.
 Many electronic devices we use every day, like phones and video game controllers, use sensors in the same way.

 Figure 1.
 A Raspberry Pi computer.
 (Image credit SparkFun Electronics, licensed under Creative Commons Attribution 2.0).